Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Introduction

-In this letter, we propose a new entanglement measure of a detector, which reveals what amount of entanglement the measurement could possibly create in a given situation, like entanglement swapping.
-The proposed entanglement measure is intuitive and easy to calculate from Positive-Operator-Valued Measures (POVMs) of a detector \cite{Nielsen00,Furusawa11}.
-We experimentally demonstrate a polarization two-mode detector using two superconducting nanowire single photon detectors (SNSPDs), which emulates various two-mode detectors.
-We reconstruct the POVMs of these detectors by utilizing a detector tomography technique \cite{Luis99,Lundeen09}, and show in what condition a detector can make an entangled measurement.
-We note that Roccia et al. \cite{Roccia17} have recently demonstrated detector tomography of Bell measurements, and estimated precisions of multiparameter estimations with the reconstructed measurements.
+In this paper, with coherent state probes, we characterize a polarization two-mode detector consisting of two superconducting nanowire single photon detectors (SNSPDs), which emulates various two-mode detectors.
+We reconstruct the POVMs of these detectors, and show under what conditions a detector can make an entangled measurement.
+We note that Roccia et al. \cite{Roccia17} have demonstrated detector tomography of Bell measurements by utilizing qubits as input states, and estimated precisions of multiparameter estimations with the reconstructed measurements.
 In contrast to their work, our demonstration of the proposed entanglement measure focuses more on the general characterization of a detector, with implications in a wider range of quantum applications involving entanglement creation via measurements.

-Our experimental results show that a completely mixed measurement of two orthogonal entangled measurements do not create entanglement, while asymmetric measurements induced by photon loss may create entanglement.
-Furthermore, we characterize an SNSPD that has asymmetric polarization sensitivities, and show that even a single SNSPD can have intrinsic entangling capabilities.
-These results, along with our developed techniques and proposed measure, give a deeper understanding and quantification of detector measurements, which is useful for complex quantum applications.
+Our experimental results show that a completely mixed measurement of two orthogonal entangled measurements does not create entanglement.
+However, asymmetric measurements induced by photon loss may create entanglement.
+Furthermore, we characterize an SNSPD that has asymmetric polarization sensitivities.
+These results, along with our developed detector tomography techniques and proposed measure, give a deeper understanding and quantification of detector measurements, which is useful in numerous complex quantum applications.